menu

 This card actually reminds me a lot of a weaker True-Name Nemesis, but that still says a lot.
 While it's not one of those "must counter" threats like TNN, the benefit of this card is that it's a white three-drop, which means it fits extremely well into Death and Taxes (or Maverick).
 What's interesting about this card is that unlike many of its predecessors like Fiend Hunter, it just flat out exiles the creature and doesn't return it to play should it itself die.
 That's huge.

 Now it does require the creature to be attacking, so if you're going to hit their Emrakul, the Aeons Torn you're still sacrificing six permanents.
-But it's really awesome against Marit Lage and Disciple of Griselbrand as your opponent won't gain life upon said threat getting exiled like they do with Swords to Plowshares.
+But it's really awesome against Marit Lage and Griselbrand as your opponent won't gain life upon said threat getting exiled like they do with Swords to Plowshares.

 Overall I think this card has a very high likelihood of seeing play in Legacy.
-At this time Death and Taxes tends to play good answers already to both Dark Depths and Disciple of Griselbrand, so I'm not 100% sure it's necessary.
+At this time Death and Taxes tends to play good answers already to both Dark Depths and Griselbrand, so I'm not 100% sure it's necessary.
 But the potential is there.

 Teferi's Protection